 “Small rural hospitals are lifelines for local communities, and telehealth technologies can enhance the emergency room services they provide," said Udall.
 "New Mexico is a large state and many residents live far from urban areas, so telehealth offers us the best avenue to meet their healthcare needs.
 I am very pleased to join Senator Thune to introduce this bipartisan legislation that will help save time and save lives."

 Currently, small rural hospitals across the country are facing physician recruiting challenges, partly due to federal requirements that do not reflect advancements in emergency telehealth technology that can be employed to create a practice environment that is more attractive to young physicians.
 EMTALA requires a physician to be on call and able to arrive to the emergency department within 30 minutes, even if an associate provider, such as a nurse practitioner or physician assistant, is already covering the emergency department.
 For physicians in small hospitals who see patients all day and then must be on call at night, this creates a “24/7” work environment that can be unattractive to many young physicians and unnecessarily drives up the costs of health care.

-Page 2 of 2 - The bill would allow for a physician available by an interactive emergency telehealth system to satisfy EMTALA requirements at eligible rural hospitals when an associate provider is on site, and would keep patients at their local hospital and avoid unnecessary, expensive, and geographically difficult transfers to larger hospitals.
+The bill would allow for a physician available by an interactive emergency telehealth system to satisfy EMTALA requirements at eligible rural hospitals when an associate provider is on site, and would keep patients at their local hospital and avoid unnecessary, expensive, and geographically difficult transfers to larger hospitals.